Bangkit-C23-PS414/.github/profile/README.md

 #### How to detect plant disease
 1. Open the app
 2. Login to your account
-3. Click floating action button
+3. Click **Detect Now** button
-4. Point the camera into the leaf part of the plan for a better result
+4. Point the camera into the leaf part of the plant for a better result
 5. Click capture and wait for the result